IFM forges collaborations with other leading institutions to transform healthcare worldwide.

-Since its inception in 1991, The Institute for Functional Medicine has inspired the development of Functional Medicine-related services, products, educational programs, and more (see figure)—all in response to the growing interest and demand for this clinical model, ultimately forming the Functional Medicine “ecosystem.”
+Since its inception in 1991, The Institute for Functional Medicine has inspired the development of functional medicine-related services, products, educational programs, and more (see figure)—all in response to the growing interest and demand for this clinical model, ultimately forming the functional medicine “ecosystem.”
 IFM isn’t capable of dedicating sufficient resources (nor in-house expertise) to simultaneously advance all of these critical components of the movement by itself.
 Therefore, we invite, engage, and formalize partnerships to facilitate, empower, and support our core objectives of expanding reach and capacity, improving clinical and practice skills, strengthening the evidence base, and catalyzing and integrating emerging trends.

 As a result of IFM partnerships:

-IFM has partnered with leading organizations to improve the practice, use, and evidence supporting Functional Medicine.
+IFM has partnered with leading organizations to improve the practice, use, and evidence supporting functional medicine.
 Collaborating partners include academic health centers and residency programs, university graduate programs, professional training programs, innovative technology companies, self-insured employers, international education programs, and specialized clinical training.

-The following are IFM’s featured partnerships:
+The following are IFM’s featured collaborations:

 - Cleveland Clinic Center for Functional Medicine.
-An unprecedented collaboration to advance the practice, education, and evidence behind Functional Medicine.
+An unprecedented collaboration to advance the practice, education, and evidence behind functional medicine.
 Learn More

 - Functional Medicine Coaching Academy.
-The first accredited Functional Medicine health coach training program.
+The first accredited functional medicine health coach training program.
 Learn More

 - Build on IFM’s education and clinical model

 - Extend and leverage tools to educate and engage patients